CodeYourFuture/curriculum/org-cyf-guides/content/contributing/minutes/index.md

 - Ali will be away for the first week of Feb
 	- So first 2 weekends will be away :/
-	- Possibly could shift Piscine to last 3 weeks of Feb, so that Ali only misses 1 week rather than 2
+	- It just needs to start and end in Feb.
+Possibly could shift Piscine to last 3 weeks of Feb, so that Ali only misses 1 week rather than 2
 - Daniel to check in on other people's availability

 #### "Gatekeeping" in ITP